-The final rule includes revisions and updates to the section 508-based standards and section 255-based guidelines and is effective March 20, 2017.
-Compliance with the section 508 based standards is required by January 18, 2018.
+The final rule includes revisions and updates to the section 508-based standards and section 255-based guidelines and was effective March 20, 2017.
+Compliance with the section 508 based standards was required by January 18, 2018.

 Recently, GSA’s Government-wide Section 508 Team, the U.S. Access Board and the CIOC/CAOC Accessibility Community of Practice (ACoP), published the latest updates to the Revised 508 Standards Toolkit https://section508.gov/refresh-toolkit .
-The Toolkit will help agencies transition to the Revised 508 Standards that were published on January 18, 2017.
+The Toolkit helps agencies comply with the Revised 508 Standards that were published on January 18, 2017.